Ruth Chepng'etich

-Ruth Chepng'etich (often spelled Ruth Chepngetich, born 8 August 1994) is a Kenyan road runner who is the current women's world record holder in the marathon.
+Ruth Chepng'etich (born 8 August 1994) is a Kenyan long-distance runner.
+She holds the world record in the marathon with a time of 2.09:56, set at the 2024 Chicago Marathon.
+Chepng'etich also won a gold medal in the event at the 2019 World Athletics Championships.
+Her fastest half marathon time is 1.04:02, which she ran in Istanbul in April 2021.

-Chepng'etich is currently serving a three-year ban set to expire in April 2028 for an anti-doping rule violation.

-She is the 2019 world champion in the marathon, and is a three time winner of the Chicago Marathon, having won in 2021, 2022 and 2024, where she set the world record.
-Chepng'etich is the first woman to break the 2:11 and 2:10 barriers in the marathon, and also holds the sixth-fastest women's mark of all time for the half marathon, at 1 hour 4 minutes and 2 seconds which was at lstanbul Half-Marathon.

-Career
+Chepng'etich was given a three-year suspension from competition by the Athletics Integrity Unit beginning in April 2025, following a positive test for the banned substance hydrochlorothiazide, which she later admitted to using.

+Life

+Early life

+Chepng'etich was born on 8 August 1994, in Kericho, Kenya.
+She received her education at Sigowet Primary School and Momoniat Secondary School.

 2018

 Chepng'etich won the women's only road race at the 40th Istanbul Marathon, a World Athletics Label Road Race.
 She ran 2:18:35, with split times of 31:59 at 10 km, 48:15 at 15 km, 1:08:22 at the half marathon mark, and 1:37:42 at 30 km.
 Chepng'etich's performance was a course record, the best performance ever on Turkish soil, and, at the time, was the seventh fastest time in history.
 In running this time Chepng'etich became the 10th athlete in history to break the 2:19 barrier, and the 30th in history to break the 2:20 barrier.